usdoj-crt/beta-ada/_pages/topics/mobility-devices.md

 ### Factors to Consider

-Businesses and government offices must consider the following factors when deciding whether an OPDMD can be used:
+Businesses and government facilities must consider the following factors when deciding whether an OPDMD can be used:

 - Type, size, weight, dimensions and speed of the device
 - Pedestrian traffic in the facility
-- Design and operational characteristics of the facility
+- Design and operational characteristics of the facility, which can include:
   - Indoor or outdoor facility
   - Square footage
   - Furniture placement and density